I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

-Are All Hydrangeas Perennials or Annuals?
+Are Hydrangeas Perennials or Annuals?

 Hydrangeas are perennial shrubs, meaning they come back every year, unlike annuals that die off after just one season.